nesquena/gitdocs/README.md

 ## Planned Features

+Gitdocs is a young project but we have big plans for it including:

- - A web UI for uploading, and editing text files (in addition to viewing)
+ - A web UI for easy uploading, and editing of files (in addition to viewing)
- - Local-area peer-to-peer sync.
+ - Local-area peer-to-peer syncing, avoiding 'polling' in cases where we can.
- - Click-to-share instant access granting.
+ - Click-to-share instant access granting using a local tunnel or other means.
  - Better conflict-resolution behavior (maintains both versions of a file)
  - Support for linux and windows (coming soon)